anze3db/blog/_posts/2024-06-12-sqlite-django-config.md

 sqlite3 db.sqlite3 'PRAGMA journal_mode=WAL;'
 ```

-You only have to run this command **once** per database and the setting will perssist.
+You only have to run this command **once** per database, and the setting will persist.

 ### 2. Use IMMEDIATE transactions

-This isn't exactly a performance improvement.
-It will decrease your performance when running transactions, but it will avoid unexpected [database is locked errors](/django-sqlite-dblock#cause-2-writes-after-reads-in-transactions) so I think it's worth enabling.
+Using immediate transactions isn't a performance improvement.
+It will decrease your performance when running transactions, but it will avoid unexpected [database is locked errors](/django-sqlite-dblock#cause-2-writes-after-reads-in-transactions), so it's worth enabling.

-To enable IMMEDIATE transactions you are going to have to create your own database engine:
+To enable IMMEDIATE transactions, you are going to have to create your database engine:

-1. Create `yourproject/sqlite3/base.py` file with a `DatabaseWrapper` class:
+1. Create a `yourproject/sqlite3/base.py` file with a `DatabaseWrapper` class:

     ```python
     # yourproject/sqlite3/base.py